alexiscyber14/house-rent-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I thank Microverse for making this project possible.
+I thank Microverse for making this project possible and Murat Korkmaz, the owner of our project design template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>